 Due to the high level of regulation, almost all public super funds perform within about 1 percent of each other - so we make the difference by providing enabling products to help women save.
 We chose these after talking with Australian women and seeking to understand their spending and saving habits - we want to make it easy to save.

 Superannuation (super) is a government initiative to help you save for your retirement.
 Your employer makes contributions, and you can also make contributions yourself.
 Your super fund then invests your superannuation money on your behalf.
 Super is important, as it accumulates wealth that will support you throughout your retirement.

 Super is a tax effective way to save for your future, as contributions to your super are taxed at a lower rate than your normal income.

 You can also make personal contributions to your super.
-If you do this with your after-tax money, you can claim a full deduction at tax time.
+If you do this with your after-tax money, you may be able to claim a deduction at tax time.

 The Superannuation Guarantee contribution from your employer is currently 9.5% of your base salary.
 This will increase to 10% in 2021, and then increase gradually each year until it reaches 12% in 2025.

-You can also make personal contributions, at the super discounted tax rate of 15%.
+You can also make personal contributions (up to a limit) at the super discounted tax rate of 15%.
 This is often referred to as the concessional tax rate.